 At Volkswagen AG, the PDP is based on the principles of project organization and the overall responsibility for a vehicle project lies with the Project Line Manager.
-Technical development of the vehicle is tasked with the development of new vehicle models that conform to relevant regulations including environmental laws and regulations.
-The PDP describes the tasks and responsibilities during product development including homologation and was recently updated in December 2017.
+Technical development of the vehicle is tasked with the development of new vehicle models that conform to relevant regulations including US environmental laws and regulations.
+The VW brand PDP describes the tasks and responsibilities during product development including homologation and was most recently updated in September 2018.

-One major organizational change to the PDP is the Technical Conformity (ET) function, which carries out the clarification of US legal requirements independently of the subsequent development phases.
-The function of ET was established as a result of the Third Partial Decree Consent Decree.
+In 2017, Volkswagen AG implemented a significant organization change to the PDP in the Technical Conformity (ET) function, which carries out the interpretation of US legal requirements independently of the subsequent development phases.
+The function of ET was established as a result of the Third Partial Consent Decree.
 The cooperation between ET and EEO is ensured under consideration of the organizational interfaces, which are coordinated with the Volkswagen GoA and the Wolfsburg group organization.
+In addition, in 2018, two additional functions were added at the Group and Brand Level for interpretation of laws and regulations, VKO (coordinators of regulations) and VEX (regulation experts).
+VKOs provide the regulatory interpretation while VEXs assist in the technical implementation of the regulatory requirements.

-EEO also interfaces with the relevant organizational unit at Volkswagen Group level to consolidate the compliance obligations.
+EEO also interfaces with the relevant organizational units at Volkswagen Group level to communicate and coordinate the interpretation of US compliance obligations.

 The vehicle emission data is provided by the test center in Wolfsburg in the form of test reports summarized in a "Vehicle Book".
 The Vehicle Book is a compilation of all of the technical data and test results that are required by regulation in the US.
-Upon receipt of a Vehicle Book, as series of quality checks are conducted on the data to confirm accuracy.
+Prior to submittal to EEO and upon receipt of a Vehicle Book, as series of quality checks are conducted on the data to confirm accuracy and enhance accountability.